-Cal OSHA Safety Training
+Cal OSHA Training Videos & Courses

 Federal OSHA has been critical of California due to being lax on “serious” violations associated with inspections and investigations.
 The Federal government wants California to significantly increase penalties especially those classified as serious.